albertattard/spring-boot-camp/docs/02-data/03-jpa.md

 {% include custom/note.html details="Note that the <code>OfficesRepository</code> is an interface and not a class.
 Spring Data will implement this interface for us and it provides several useful methods too, that allows us to read from and write to the <code>offices</code> table, through the <code>OfficeEntity</code> entity." %}

 In the following examples, we will use the [`findAll()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findAll--) method, which will return all rows in the `offices` table as instances of the `OfficeEntity` class.

+### Should we test the JPA repository?

+**Yes**.
+While it is tempted not to test the JPA repository given that this interface has no code, we need to make sure that our entity and repository are working as expected.

 ## Use the JPA repository